PdxCodeGuild/Full-Stack-Day-Class/practice/book-stats.md

 # Practice: Book Stats

-Put your solution in a directory named `book_stats`.
+Save your solution in `practice/book-stats`.
 It should be a full-fledged Django and Python application.

 Make a "website" version of your [word count practice](/practice/word-count.md).